NotLindskey/weekend-movie-sagas/INSTRUCTIONS.md

 - TODO:
   [x] - When a movie poster is clicked,
   [x] - a user should be brought to the `/details`
-  [] - view details for that movie.
+  [x] - view details for that movie.
   --

 ### Details Page

+[x] - SHOW movie details.
+[] - SHOW:
+-title,
+-image,
+-genres,
+-description for selected movie.

-This should show all details **including ALL genres** for the selected movie, including title, description, and the image, too!
-Use Sagas and Redux to handle these requests and data.
+[] - Use Sagas and Redux to: - handle requests && data.

-- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page
+[x] -`Back to List` button

 > Base functionality does not require the movie details to load correctly after refresh of the browser.